tahsin4466/StartASM/README.md

 - Labels are any word within single quotes *'likeThis'*
 - Comments are any string within double quotes *"Like this"*

 Check the 'code' folder for examples.
 'ExampleCode' is a file that provides no syntax errors, whereas the other files are test cases for the compiler.
-Here is also a general example of valid StartASM code:
+The 'Long' examples are for benchmarking the compiler and it's efficiency/ Here is a general example of valid StartASM code:

 ```
 comment "StartASM!"